The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 The fourth is another C model, in less good state:

-This one has a luminous Meyer Trioplan lens,
+This one has a luminous Meyer Trioplan lens, F2.8 75mm and a foldable viewfinder.

 The rewind makes it a C model.